 Culture in Uganda; A fascinating tour experience

-Uganda has a very strong cultural environment that is addictive and welcoming to all visitors that come to the country.
+Culture in Uganda is well known for being addictive and welcoming to all visitors that come to the country.
 Visitors to the country will generally find Ugandans to be warm, friendly and relaxed.
 Shaking hands is the normal form of greeting and it’s considered rude not to greet a person properly before rushing into asking them a question.
 Most people will know ‘Hello’, but the Swahili ‘Jambo’ is also used.
 Casual dress is usual for most occasions in the daytime or evening.

 Ugandans have adopted a socially conservative culture and expressing emotions or affection in public is best avoided.
 Expressing anger is also frowned on and generally counter-productive, so try and keep calm in frustrating situations.